 A.F.
-Dieves

-Councillor

-Tony Dicicco
+Dieves Councillor Tony Dicicco

-Cabinet Portfolio Holder for Adult Social Care and Health, Solihull Metropolitan Borough Council

-As Cabinet Members in Birmingham and Solihull, we support this Joint Birmingham and Solihull Sexual and Reproductive Health Strategy.

-Sexual and Reproductive health is a fundamental part of our lives.
-Supporting a healthy approach is important at every age and our approach should be holistic and value the diversity of relationships, not just focus on procreation and sexually transmitted diseases.
-This new strategy embodies the World Health Organisation's recommendation to take a holistic approach to sexual and reproductive health across the life course for the citizens of Birmingham and Solihull.
+Cabinet Portfolio Holder for Adult Social Care and Health, Solihull Metropolitan Borough Council As Cabinet Members for Health & Social Care in Birmingham and Solihull, we are fully supportive of this Joint Birmingham and Solihull Sexual and Reproductive Health Strategy.
+Sexual and reproductive health is a fundamental part of our lives and supporting a healthy approach is important at every age.
+Our approach should be holistic and value the diversity of relationships, and not just focus on procreation and sexually transmitted diseases.

-This strategy recognises that there are areas of excellence being delivered in partnership with communities and clinicians across Birmingham and Solihull, however there is still potential to be even better.
-This strategy has achievable aspirations to respond to the rates of sexually transmitted infections and Blood Borne Viruses, improving reproductive health outcomes including prevention of unwanted pregnancies and ensuring that all citizens of Birmingham are provided with timely information and advice.
+This new strategy embodies the World Health Organisation's recommendation to take a holistic approach to sexual and reproductive health across the life course for citizens of Birmingham and Solihull.
+The strategy recognises that there are areas of excellence being delivered in partnership with communities and clinicians across Birmingham and Solihull, but also that there is still potential to be even better.
+It sets out achievable aspirations to respond to the rates of sexually transmitted infections and Blood Borne Viruses, improving reproductive health outcomes including prevention of unplanned pregnancies and ensuring that all citizens of Birmingham are provided with timely information and advice.

-We also recognise that the recovery from the pandemic will bring additional challenges, however, we will work closely with partners and people living, working and studying in Birmingham and Solihull to ensure that the aims of this strategy are successfully met and we support all our citizens to achieve their potential for healthy sexual and reproductive health.
+We also recognise that the recovery from the pandemic will bring additional challenges, however we will continue to work closely with partners and people living, working and studying in Birmingham and Solihull to ensure that the aims of this strategy are successfully met and we can support all our citizens to achieve their potential for healthy sexual and reproductive health.